 We believe that the world makes more sense when we have a right view of God and the world.
 Learn about RZIM.

-Max joined the OCCA as Senior Tutor in 2016 having completed a D.Phil. in Philosophy at Oxford University in 2014 with a dissertation which examined the philosophical implications of recent accounts of the causal origins of religious belief.
-He subsequently went on to hold a postdoctoral research fellowship at Oxford as part of the Templeton-funded ‘New Insights and Directions in Religious Epistemology’ project.
-He then held a research fellowship at the University of Notre Dame’s Center for Philosophy of Religion.
+Max holds a DPhil (PhD) in Philosophy from Oxford University.
+His doctoral dissertation examined the philosophical implications of recent accounts of the causal origins of religious belief.
+Max went on to hold a postdoctoral research fellowship at Oxford, as part of the Templeton-funded New Insights and Directions in Religious Epistemology project, and a research fellowship at the University of Notre Dame’s Center for Philosophy of Religion.

 His research interests lie at the intersection of analytic philosophy of religion and epistemology.
 Max has published in scholarly journals on such topics as divine hiddenness, religious diversity, etiological challenges to moral and religious beliefs, the nature of rationality and knowledge, and methodological issues concerning the emerging field of analytic theology.
 Downloadable versions of some of his scholarly publications can be found here: https://oxford.academia.edu/MaxBakerHytch.

 Max teaches the philosophy component of the OCCA One Year Program and leads the OCCA Doctoral Fellows program.
 He has spoken at universities across Europe and North America and has participated in several public debates including on Premier Radio’s Unbelievable show.
 Max also speaks at a popular level on a range of topics related to the rationality of belief in God as well as the historicity of the Gospels, a topic on which he and his colleague Calum Miller have written a forthcoming popular-level book.